infinum/android-handbook/Dependency injection.md

 ### Include in project

 Add the Android apt (Annotation Processing Tool) plugin.
 The apt plugin assists in working with annotation processors in combination with Android Studio.
-It has two purposes—it allows us to configure a compile-time-only annotation processor as a dependency, not including the artifact in the final APK or library, and set up the source paths so that the code that is generated from the annotation processor is correctly picked up by Android Studio.
+It has two purposes.
+Firstly, it allows us to configure a compile-time-only annotation processor as a dependency, not including the artifact in the final APK or library.
+Secondly, it lets us set up source paths so that the code generated from the annotation processor is correctly picked up by Android Studio.

 Add the following to your build script: